-Our net tangible book value as of December 31, 2017 was approximately US\$ per ordinary share and US\$ per ADS.
+Our net tangible book value as of December 31, 2017 was approximately US\$(21.96) per ordinary share and US\$(0.88) per ADS.
 Net tangible book value per ordinary share represents the amount of total tangible assets, minus the amount of total liabilities, divided by the total number of ordinary shares outstanding.
-Dilution is determined by subtracting net tangible book value per ordinary share from the public offering price per Class A ordinary share.
+Dilution is determined by subtracting pro forma net tangible book value per ordinary share as adjusted from the initial public offering price per ordinary share.

-Without taking into account any other changes in such net tangible book value after December 31, 2017, other than to give effect to (i) the conversion of all of our preferred shares into ordinary shares on a one-to-one basis, which will occur automatically immediately upon the completion of this offering and (ii) our issuance and sale of ADSs, representing Class A ordinary shares, offered in this offering and Class A ordinary shares issued and sold in connection with concurrent private placements to Orchid Asia and New Oriental at an initial public offering price of US\$ per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2017 would have been approximately US\$ million, or US\$ per ordinary share and US\$ per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after December 31, 2017, other than to give effect to (i) the conversion of all of our preferred shares into ordinary shares on a one-to-one basis, which will occur automatically immediately upon the completion of this offering and (ii) our issuance and sale of ADSs, representing 520,000 Class A ordinary shares, offered in this offering and 139,131 Class A ordinary shares issued and sold in connection with concurrent private placements to Orchid Asia and New Oriental at an initial public offering price of US\$11.50 per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2017 would have been approximately US\$81.7 million, or US\$11.82 per ordinary share and US\$0.47 per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$275.68 per ordinary share, or US\$11.03 per ADS, to purchasers of ADSs in this offering.

-The following table illustrates the dilution on a per ordinary share basis at the initial public offering price per Class A ordinary share is uS\$ and all ADSs are exchanged for ordinary shares:
+The following table illustrates the dilution on a per ordinary share basis at the initial public offering price per ordinary share is US\$287.50 and all ADSs are exchanged for ordinary shares:

-Initial public offering price per ordinary share US\$ Net tangible book value per ordinary share US\$ Pro forma net tangible book value per ordinary share after giving effect to the automatic conversion of all of our outstanding preferred shares US\$ Pro forma net tangible book value per ordinary share as adjusted to give effect to the automatic conversion of all of our outstanding preferred shares and this offering as of December 31, 2017 US\$ Amount of dilution in net tangible book value per ordinary share to new investors in this offering US\$ Amount of dilution in net tangible book value per ADS to new investors in the offering US\$
+Initial public offering price per ordinary share US\$287.50 Net tangible book value per ordinary share US\$ (21.96) Pro forma net tangible book value per ordinary share after giving effect to the automatic conversion of all of our outstanding preferred shares US\$ (15.21) Pro forma net tangible book value per ordinary share as adjusted to give effect to the automatic conversion of all of our outstanding preferred shares and this offering as of December 31, 2017 US\$ 11.82 Amount of dilution in net tangible book value per ordinary share to new investors in this offering US\$275.68 Amount of dilution in net tangible book value per ADS to new investors in the offering US\$ 11.03